juztamau5/retro3/support/doc/development/server.md

      + Create a new file in `server/core/types` to define multiple versions of your Sequelize model depending on database associations
      + Add this new file to `server/core/types/*/index.ts` to facilitate the imports
      + Create database migrations:
-       * Create the migration file in `server/core/initializers/migrations` using raw SQL (copy the same SQL query as at PeerTube startup)
+       * Create the migration file in `server/core/initializers/migrations` using raw SQL (copy the same SQL query as at retro3 startup)
        * Update `LAST_MIGRATION_VERSION` in `server/core/initializers/constants.ts`
    - If updating database schema (adding/removing/renaming a column):
      + Update the sequelize models in `server/core/models/`